mk270/whitakers-words/english_to_latin.md

 not the reverse.
 Nevertheless, WORDS now has some primitive capability.

-<P>The raw inversion produces almost 200_000 English words.
+The raw inversion produces almost 200_000 English words.
 WEEDing them by the present algorithms (eliminate a, the, to, ..., and a number of common modifiers when included in meanings not of their part of speach)